-17. Montezuma was emperor of the Aztecs when they met the Spanish conquistadors under Hernan Cortes
+17. Moctezuma was emperor of the Aztecs when they met the Spanish conquistadors under Hernan Cortes

-18. Montezuma was already facing internal problems when the Spanish arrived
+18. Moctezuma was already facing internal problems when the Spanish arrived

 Many subdued tribes under Aztec rule were very discontent.
 Having to pay regular tribute and provide sacrificial victims built up resentment.
 Cortes was able to exploit the poor communications and turn city states against the Aztecs.

 His first meeting with indigenous people, with the Totonacs at Cempoala near modern day Veracruz, quickly informed him of the resentment towards the Aztec overlords.

 19. The empire was crushed by the Spanish conquistadors and their allies in 1521

 Cortes was initially cordial towards the uncertain Moctezuma, but then took him hostage.
 After an incident when Moctezuma was killed, the Conquistadors were forced out of Tenochtitlan.
 They rallied with indigenous allies like Tlaxcala and Texcoco, to build a vast force which besieged and sacked Tenochtitlan in August 1521 – crushing the Aztec empire.

 20. Spanish brought smallpox that devastated the Aztec population

 The defense of Tenochtitlan was severely hindered by smallpox, a disease from which Europeans were immune.
 Very shortly after the Spanish arrival in 1519, between 5-8 million people in Mexico (about a quarter of the population) died from the disease.